 The definition of intelligence depends on the time and culture you live in.
-During Socrates’ day, intelligent people were those who could memorize extensive passages and then recited them.
+During Socrates’ day, intelligent people were those who could memorize extensive passages and then recite them.
 There were hardly any written texts in 500 BC so this ability to memorize was valued.
-We now have books and Google to remember these passages for us, so we don’t consider memorizing large passages of much value.
+We now have books and Google to remember long passages, so we don’t consider memorizing large passages to be of value.
 Australian aborigines depend on their ability to read natural cues for survival.
-Many highly educated Europeans have died living in the Outback because they lacked this nature intelligence.
+Many highly educated Europeans have died living in the Outback because they lacked this natural intelligence.

-Howard Gardner theorizes that there are 9 intelligences:
+Howard Gardner theorizes that there are nine intelligences: